Home2025-12-11T20:00:45+00:00

 Read more HERE.

-The Addiction and Innovative Methods (AIM) Lab is Co-Directed by Dr. Stephanie Lanza (Director of the Prevention Research Center and Professor of Biobehavioral Health) and Dr. Ashley Linden-Carmichael (Associate Research Professor of Health and Human Development).
+The Addiction and Innovative Methods (AIM) Lab is Directed by Dr. Stephanie Lanza (Professor of Biobehavioral Health).

 Meet our team members HERE.